Mitigating Measurement Crosstalk via Pulse Shaping

 In our theoretical results, the only fitting parameter is the proportionality coefficient between $\varepsilon$ and the normalized probe amplitude.
 This coefficient is kept fixed for both the DRAG and non-DRAG cases.
 In addition, the $S_{21}$ response of the readout line was measured separately and fitted to extract $2\chi$ and $\kappa$, which were then used in the theoretical calculations [Figs.~\ref{fig:ProbeInducedDephasing:e} and \ref{fig:ProbeInducedDephasing:f}].

 In the DRAG-applied data in Figs.~\ref{fig:ProbeInducedDephasing:d} and \ref{fig:ProbeInducedDephasing:f}, the data at zero detuning is omitted.
 This is because the DRAG technique is not defined at zero detuning, and no readout pulse was applied in this case.
 In practice, frequency spacing in multiplexed readout is never exactly zero and is typically larger than the resonator linewidth to avoid spectral overlap of resonators.
 The frequency spacing is typically tens to hundreds of megahertz \cite{heinsoo2018rapid,spring2025fast}, and the DRAG method remains applicable under realistic operating conditions.
+We also note that two peaks with elevated dephasing error appear near $\pm$40 MHz at large probe amplitudes, the origin of which remains unclear and warrants further investigation.

+To study the effect of the resonator linewidth---which is now typically on the order of 10 MHz in fast-readout systems---we calculated the readout-induced $T'_{2}=1/\Gamma'_{2}$ based on Eq. \ref{eq:dephasingratenew}.
+In the calculation, we set $2\chi = \kappa$ and use a readout pulse with a plateau of $3/\kappa$, 5-ns rising and falling edges, and a fixed driving strength.
+The intrinsic qubit coherence time is taken to be $T_2=1$ ms in the absence of the readout pulse.
+The results in Fig.~\ref{fig:fig4} show that, under our simulation parameters, the application of DRAG yields an enhancement factor in the transverse relaxation time $T_2'$ ranging from 1 to 13.2.
+The maximum enhancement is achieved at a normalized detuning of 6.8$\kappa$ and a resonator linewidth of 7.9 MHz, as shown in Fig.~\ref{fig:fig4:c}.
+Accordingly, for commonly used resonator linewidths (on the order of 10 MHz), applying DRAG reduces the required frequency spacing and thereby improves the achievable readout multiplexing within a given bandwidth.